Time for the Moon Night (song): Composition

-Release and promotions

-After a seven-month break since the sextet's Summer Rain, GFriend officially returned with their 8th Mini Album: Time for the Moon Night, including their newest single in the same name on April 30, 2018.
-They release three versions of the album named: "Time Version", "Moon Version" and "Night Version".
-At the same day, GFriend held a comeback showcase entitled Moon Light: Express 241 at Yes24 Live Hall at Gwangjin-gu.
-The group performed the lead single, "Time for the Moon Night" and the sidetrack "Love Bug" at the media showcase, which was simultaneously broadcast live via Naver's V-Live app.

-GFriend started promoting the album with the performances of their latest songs, "Time for the Moon Night" and "Love Bug" at MCountdown on May 3, 2018, preceding live stages on various music shows on the entire week.
-In their second week of promotion, the song won first place on every music show with a chart system, making GFriend the first and only artist to achieve a grandslam in 2018.
-GFriend ended their promotions on May 20, garnering a total of 10 trophies from all six music programs, thus becoming the third among the group's lead singles with most number of wins, only behind "Rough" and "Navillera".

 Chart performance

-The song debuted at number 9 on the Gaon Digital Chart, on the chart issue dated April 29 – May 5, 2018, with 28,606,419 points and later peaked at number 2 in its third week with 41,006,851 points It also debuted at number 6 on Billboard Korea's Kpop Hot 100 and peaked at number 3 in its third week.
+The song debuted at number 9 on the Gaon Digital Chart, on the chart issue dated April 29 – May 5, 2018, and later peaked at number 2 in its third week.
+The song debuted at number 3 on the chart for the month of May 2018, and was included in the half-year chart at number 49.
+It also debuted at number 6 on Billboard Korea's Kpop Hot 100, peaking at number 3 in its third week.

-The song debuted at number 3 on the chart for the month of May 2018, with 155,325,483 points.
-The song was also included in the half-year chart, landing at number 49 with 280,543,556 points.

-Music video
+Music video and live performances

 A music video for the song was released on April 30, 2018.
 The song's music video shifts the group away from the uniform-inspired, synchronized looks of their previous conceptual eras, and instead individualizes each of the six members.
 The music video was directed by Eddie Yoo-jeong Ko of Lumpens.

-Live performances

 The group held their first comeback stage on Mnet's M Countdown on May 3, 2018, and ended their promotions on SBS's Inkigayo on May 20.